halocore099/Tierlist-bot/README.md

   - Must be used in a queue channel
   - Requires tester role

+### Admin Commands

+- `/clear all` - Clear all data (queues, waitlist, tickets, cooldowns)
+  - Requires administrator permissions
+  - Does NOT affect `config.json` - configuration remains unchanged
+- `/clear queues` - Clear all queue data only
+- `/clear waitlist` - Clear all waitlist data and cooldowns only
+- `/clear tickets` - Clear all ticket data only

 ## How It Works

 For complete workflow documentation with detailed scenarios, see [WORKFLOW.md](docs/WORKFLOW.md).